 After positioning the web and flange longitudinally and transversally in the correct position according to the correct offsets, the operator ensures the fine adjustments and tack welds the front end of the T-beam.
 As the tail end of previous T-beam is being welded in automatic mode, the assembly of the new T-beam will not reduce the productivity of the line.
 Thanks to the dedicated handling devices, safety and fully controlled positioning of the webs and flanges are guaranteed.

 Automated PEMA T-beam production line enables high capacity and geometrically precise T-beams.

 State-of-the-art welding and deformation control system

 Double-sided single GMAW fillet welding process and specific pulse mode are used to obtain wanted features: low heat input, proper penetration and throat thickness, high welding speed and consistent high quality.
 In-house developed deformation control system is used to minimize the T-beam deformations caused by welding.
-Usually deformations cause longitudinal and transversal shrinkage, angular deformation and bending of T-beam.
-Cutouts in the web cause another variable to be taken into account when trying to minimize the deformations.
+Usually, deformations cause longitudinal and transversal shrinkage, angular deformation, and bending of T-beam.
+Cutouts on the web cause another variable to be taken into account when trying to minimize the deformations.